laraos/foodylog/README.md

 - 🔍 Search and filtering
 - 📊 Basic analytics
 - 🔄 Offline sync with Convex
-- 🔐 Authentication with Clerk
+- 👤 User profile management and preferences

 ## 🧪 Testing